Vision

 (Four days a week)

-Classes and Individual Supervision: Thursday & Fridays
+Classes and Individual Supervision: 2 days/week

 Introductory courses